mlanza/solomode/docs/creators-guide.md

 ### Thread
 Create a thread.
 It's your public relations channel.
 You'll use it to share news, record plays, and accept audience feedback for your solo mode.
 * It **must** be in the Variants forum of the board game your solo mode uses.
-* Its title should begin **[Solomode 2021]** and be followed by the working title (updated at will) of your solo mode. **[Solomode 2021] Dark Days**, for example.
+* Its title should begin **[2021 Solomode]** and be followed by the working title (updated at will) of your solo mode. **[2021 Solomode] Dark Days**, for example.
 Conforming to this pattern is a signpost to players that they're in the right spot to record their plays.
 It aims to get you every bit of credit you deserve.
 * The opening post should request that visitors who want to support your solo mode review the [Players' Guide](./players-guide.md) in preparation for [Derby](./announcement-derby.md).
 Note its dates as a reminder of the very important when.
 * If digital platforms like [Tabletop Simulator](https://www.tabletopsimulator.com) make playing your solo mode possible, explain how.
 * You may record your own plays of your solo mode here if only to demonstrate what properly recorded plays look like.
 They won't be counted.